vcardui/InternetSpeedTwitterComplaintBot/README.md

 ## 🙌 Project Personal Milestones

 - Authenticated and posted using **Twitter (X)’s API** with Tweepy Python library.
 Learned how to use it’s classes and methods, as well as **handling exceptions**.
 - Web Scraping using **Selenium** (automated web testing tool), used its classes and methods.
-Handled Selenium exceptions that involved not finding and element.
+Handled Selenium exceptions that involved not finding an element.

 ## 💡 Inspiration for creating this project